National Mall: L'Enfant City Plan

 and 400 ft wide, in an area that would lie between the Congress House (now the United States Capitol) and an equestrian statue of George Washington.
-The statue would be placed directly south of the President's House (now the White House) and directly west of the Congress House (see L'Enfant Plan).
-The National Mall (proper) occupies the site of this planned "grand avenue", which was never constructed.
+The statue would be placed directly south of the President's House (now the White House) and directly west of the Congress House (see L'Enfant Plan) on the site of the Washington Monument.
+The grand avenue was to be flanked by gardens and spacious accommodations for foreign ministers.

 Mathew Carey's 1802 map is reported to be the first to name the area west of the United States Capitol as the "Mall".
 The name is derived from that of The Mall in London, which during the 1700s was a fashionable promenade near Buckingham Palace upon which the city's elite strolled.

 The Washington City Canal, completed in 1815 in accordance with the L'Enfant Plan, travelled along the former course of Tiber Creek to the Potomac River along B Street Northwest (NW) (now Constitution Avenue NW) and south along the base of a hill containing the Congress House, thus defining the northern and eastern boundaries of the Mall.
 Being shallow and often obstructed by silt, the canal served only a limited role and became an open sewer that poured sediment and waste into the Potomac River's flats and shipping channel.
 The portion of the canal that traveled near the Mall was covered over in 1871 for sanitary reasons.

 Some consider a lockkeeper's house constructed in 1837 near the western end of the Washington City Canal for an eastward extension of the Chesapeake & Ohio Canal to be the oldest building still standing on the National Mall.
 The structure, which is located near the southwestern corner of 17th Street NW and Constitution Avenue NW, is west of the National Mall (proper).

 The Smithsonian Institution Building ("The Castle"), constructed from 1847 to 1855, is the oldest building now present on the National Mall (proper).
 The Washington Monument, whose construction began in 1848 and reached completion in 1888, stands near the planned site of its namesake's equestrian statue.
-The Jefferson Pier marks the planned site of the statue itself.
+The Jefferson Pier marks the planned site of the statue.

-Downing Plan
+Downing Plan: Mid-19th century

 During the early 1850s, architect and horticulturist Andrew Jackson Downing designed a landscape plan for the Mall.
 Over the next half century, federal agencies developed several naturalistic parks within the Mall in accordance with Downing's plan.
 Two such areas were Henry Park and Seaton Park.

 During that period, the Mall was subdivided into several areas between B Street Northwest (NW) (now Constitution Avenue NW) and B Street Southwest (SW) (now Independence Avenue SW):